simnibs/simnibs/docs/tutorial/advanced/uq.rst

   * :file:`mesh_roi`
       Mesh cropped to the ROI.
 Has the :file:`mesh/data_matrices/{Field Name}_samples` data sets with the field values (at nodes for *v* or elements for other quantities) for all iterations of the adaptive algorithm.

-  .. note:: meshes stored in HDF5 files can be red with the :meth:`simnibs.msh.Msh.read_hdf5` class of with the *mesh_load_hdf5* function in MATLAB
+  .. note:: meshes stored in HDF5 files can be read with the :meth:`simnibs.msh.Msh.read_hdf5` class or with the *mesh_load_hdf5* function in MATLAB

 More Options
 -------------

-In *Python*, it is also possible to call lower-level functions to set more options for the UQ run and post-process results.
+In *Python*, it is also possible to call lower-level functions to set more options for the UQ run and the post-processing of results.

 In the example below, we set-up a UQ TMS problem with the ROI being the whole brain (tissues 1 and 2) and with a tolerance of 0.1.